aloebach-akamai/bulkSearch/README.md

 You will need the following to use the bulkSearch script:
 * Valid [EdgeGrid authentication credentials](https://techdocs.akamai.com/developer/docs/edgegrid) for an API client which has read access to [Property Manager API](https://techdocs.akamai.com/property-mgr/reference/api)
 * Python 3 installed on your machine
-* A few python libraries which can installed installed with the command below:
+* A few python libraries which can be installed with the command below:
 ```bash
 pip3 install -r requirements.txt
 ```